-We are encouraging all riders to gather pledges from their family and friends to help fund this all important research.
+In addition, we are encouraging all riders to gather pledges from their family and friends to help fund this all important research.
 Your efforts could help make Max's generation the first to survive this fatal disease.

-When you register to race you'll be invited to collect pledges from your family, friends and colleagues.
-As a way of saying thanks for your fundraising help, we have partnered with some amazing local businesses to offer prizes for our top fundraisers which we'll be revealing over the coming weeks.
+When you register for the race you'll be invited to collect donationss from your family, friends and colleagues.
+As a way of saying thanks for your fundraising help, we have partnered with some amazing local businesses to offer prizes for our top fundraisers.

 Our top three fundraisers will have their choice of the following amazing prizes

 Brux House - Dinner for two and a flight of beer each

 Rousseau House Restaurant - $100 gift card

 Mountain Equipment Co-op - Free entry in the MEC Burlington Century Ride